berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 6: In class

 - Discuss all questions posted on Slack in advance about [Chapter 1 on OOP](https://moodle.berea.edu/mod/lti/view.php?id=711328)
-- Quiz on the Chapter 1 reading
+- Quiz on the Chapter 1 reading - postponed until Friday
 - Discuss [L1: Loopy Graphics with C-Turtle](https://moodle.berea.edu/mod/assign/view.php?id=695003) and do the first milestone (due Wednesday).
+Note that due to the internet problems, the final submission is due Monday, but a second milestone has been added for Friday.
 - Begin [T04: Fraction Class Understanding and Enhancement](https://moodle.berea.edu/mod/assign/view.php?id=711836)

 ### Day 6: Outside of class